Legacy of Success

 WRITTEN WORK

 Legacy of Success has a heavy writing component because it is meant to prepare you for the demands of reasoning and communicating at a very high level.
 I will offer you plenty of advice as you prepare to write and revise your papers, and, after you turn them in, I will provide ample feedback on your papers, including marginal annotations and typed comments so that you can continue to improve your writing, no matter how well you write at the start of the term.
 You should review these notes carefully.
+If you’re willing to work with me on the process, you’ll find that this feedback loop is one of the most valuable parts of the course.

 I take it as a given that you will use the MLA template I have provided on the course website so that you can focus your energy on your writing and argumentation and I can focus my energy on responding to your writing and argumentation.
 I have also provided a Guide to Writing and Reasoning Like a Scholar in the coursepack for this class to help you produce the sort of writing we are looking for in Honors, regardless of what writing classes you may (or may not) have had in high school or college.